Testing, approval and monitoring

 Vaccine Safety in Canada

-By the time a vaccine is approved for use in Canada, its safety will have been studied for many years through a variety of methods.
-It can take up to 10 years or longer for a vaccine to be developed, tested, and finally approved for use by Health Canada.
-This process takes a long time in order to gather all the scientific information necessary to ensure that a vaccine is safe and effective.
+By the time a vaccine is approved for use in Canada, its safety will have been studied through a variety of methods.
+There is an in-depth process for a vaccine to be developed and tested before it can be approved for use by Health Canada.
+This process goes through several phases in order to gather all the scientific information necessary to ensure that a vaccine is safe and effective.

 How are vaccines tested?

 Vaccine testing begins in the laboratory.
 If lab studies show that a vaccine has potential, it is usually tested in animals first.

 If the vaccine is shown to be safe in animals, studies in people (called clinical trials) are next.
-These studies can take several more years.
 People taking part in these studies are volunteers.
 They understand that a vaccine is being studied and are informed about the possible side effects.

 There are three phases (stages) of studies in people prior to a vaccine being approved for general use.
 These studies start with very few people, but the final (phase 3) studies, that are designed to show both effectiveness and safety, will have hundreds or even thousands of subjects.